-The combined impact on the UK economy arising from COVID, Brexit and the Ukrainian crisis, continues to be felt.
-This, coupled with over a decade of reductions in central government funding to local government, continues to place severe pressures on the Council.
+The combined impact on the UK economy arising from COVID, Brexit the Ukrainian crisis and global tariff wars continues to be felt.
+This, coupled with over a decade of reductions in central Hinckley and Bosworth Borough Council Statement of Accounts 2024/25 government funding to local government, continues to place severe pressures on the Council.
 It is notable that the Council is the third worse-off district compared with all districts nationally in terms of government core funding.
 It seems certain these pressures on finances will most likely continue.
-Central government funding changes are still uncertain following another one-year settlement in 2024/25, which may add pressures to the Council's budgets going forward.
+Central government funding changes are still uncertain following another one-year settlement in 2025/26, which may add pressures to the Council's budgets going forward.
 Future challenges will relate to the local share of retained business rates, alongside the Fair Funding Review which continues to be delayed.
 This is a fundamental review by government on how to calculate the 'needs' of each authority in order to determine the amount of funding each local authority requires through grant funding.
-This continues to add further uncertainty for our budget setting in the medium term, as funding levels past 2024/25 are still not known.
-There are also increasing demands on our Hinckley and Bosworth Borough Council Statement of Accounts 2023/24 services from our communities.
+This continues to add further uncertainty for our budget setting in the medium term, as funding levels past 2025/26 are still not known.
+There are also increasing demands on our services from our communities.
 Other pressures relate to meeting climate change targets and greener investments in our housing stock, cost of living crisis and energy crisis and increase in energy costs on our leisure centre.
 Furthermore, it is likely that there will be new national requirements for our waste services, such as separate food waste collection, which will add to the pressures faced.
+The Council has invested over £1m capital spend to secure a new fleet to assist the implementation of new food waste services and a long term lease on new premises to future proof capacity to meet the requirements of the Environment Act for waste services.